evildmp/BrachioGraph/docs/explanation/understand-plotter-geometry.rst

     shoulder_sweep:         180
     elbow_sweep:            180

-    rectangles: 15 x  9 = 125
+    rectangles: 15 x  9 = 135
                 13 x 10 = 130

-(Note that these all subsequent examples are approximations to the nearest centimetre.)
+(Note that these and all subsequent examples are approximations to the nearest centimetre.)

 Servo limits